mcl-playz/blink-detection/README.md

 # Blink Detection
 This program took me 5 hours to write.
 Please leave some love.

-**Install Instructions**
+**Install Instructions**\n
-Install Python to path, include pip.
+Install Python to path, include pip.\n
-Then, Run the bat file
+Then, Run the bat file.\n
-You should be okay to run the python file now!
+You should be okay to run the python file now!\n